 Competition.
 The homebuilding industry is highly competitive and fragmented.
 Homebuilders compete for desirable properties, financing, raw materials and skilled labor.
-The Company will compete for residential sales with other developers, individual resales of existing homes, available rental housing and sales and resales of properties such as the subject property of this Project.
-The Company's competitors include large real estate development companies, many of which have greater financial resources than the Company, and other companies or individuals, some of which may have lower costs.
+The Company will compete for residential sales with other developers, individual resales of existing homes, available rental housing and sales and resales of condominiums and townhomes.
+The Company's competitors include large homebuilding companies, many of which have greater financial resources than the Company, and small homebuilders, some of which may have lower costs.

 Financing; Leverage.
 The homebuilding and renovation industry is capital intensive and homebuilding and renovation requires significant up-front expenditures to acquire land or existing buildings and begin development.
 Accordingly, the Company will incur substantial indebtedness to finance its activities.
-The Company will borrow \$1,000,000 or more from an unrelated lender to acquire, construct and sell the Property.
+The Company will borrow \$13,000,000 from an unrelated lender and loan to construct and sell the Property.
 In addition, the availability of borrowed funds, especially for land acquisition and construction financing, may be greatly reduced nationally, and the lending community may require increased amounts of equity to be invested in a project by borrowers in connection with both new loans and the extension of existing loans.
 If the Company is not successful in obtaining sufficient capital to fund its planned capital and other expenditures, the Project could be significantly delayed or even abandoned.
 Any such delay or abandonment would adversely affect the Company 's future results of operations.

 Geographic Concentration.
-The Company's operations are situated in Scottsdale, Arizona.
+The Company's operations are situated in Surprise, Arizona.
 Adverse general economic conditions in Maricopa County could have a material adverse impact on the operations of the Company.